Anasg4/voice_exe/README.md

 # voice_exe
-use voice to execute your program/file
+use your voice to execute your program/file